 - Sensitivity: Pick a microphone sensitive enough to capture the nuances in the mandola sound.
 This helps to capture the fullest sonic picture possible.
 There’s more to the sound of a mandola than the vibrating strings!

 Now let’s see how the top recommended microphones stack up against the criteria that make a great mandola microphone.

-Since my first mentor showed me a pair of Neumann KM184s, they’ve been my go-to for miking plucked string instrument.
+Since my first mentor showed me a pair of Neumann KM 184s, they’ve been my go-to for miking plucked string instruments.
 184s sound clean, professional, and really allow a mandola to “pop” out in a mix and as a solo instrument.
 Let’s look at the important specs here: